shemetz/pf2e-modifiers-matter/Readme.md

 By default in the Pathfinder 2e system, when you make an attack roll, saving throw, or other check against a DC, the chat card that shows the result of your roll will usually contain a summary of your bonuses and penalties based on your conditions.
 Additionally, the card shows you if you succeeded or failed (and for GMs, shows exactly by how much).
+(This behavior is controlled in the PF2E system settings, under Metagame Information -> Show results on attacks and saves)

 This module **edits** the chat card to color these bonuses whenever they are relevant to a roll.
 In other words, when an effect causes the outcome to change (by one or more degrees of success), the effect's bonus text on the card will be